6 - 7

 FATMAP difficulty grade

-Blåbretinden is a beauty of a peak and is less visited because of its remoteness.
+Blåbretinden is a beauty of a peak and is rarely visited because of its remoteness.

 The summit is alpine and demanding, but it is a fantastic ski tour for those with a bit experience.